tejas-jadhav-cse/sun.clubs/CACHE_BUST.md

 The environment variables are loading successfully, but there may be cached versions of JavaScript files causing console errors.

 This deployment should resolve:
-- ❌ CRITICAL: No environment configuration found in production
+- ✅ RESOLVED: No environment configuration found in production
-- TypeError: Cannot read properties of null (reading 'appendChild')
+- ✅ RESOLVED: TypeError: Cannot read properties of null (reading 'appendChild')
-- SyntaxError: Unexpected end of input
+- ✅ RESOLVED: SyntaxError: Unexpected end of input

-After this deployment, all console errors should be resolved.
+**UPDATE**: All console errors have been successfully resolved! ✅